mkpartners/cremedelacrm-www/content/post/summer-23-release-highlights-clone-lightning-apps.md

 So now you know!
 Summer ’23 is delivering one super helpful time saver that feels like it’s almost overdue for an appearance on the platform, and a warning that one feature was announced a bit prematurely and ought to be avoided for now.

-As always, if you’d like a more personalized look at your org and conversation about how the Summer ’23 Release will affect you, [drop us a line](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000001gF9jEAE)!
-We’re always happy to help.

 And until next time, keep working hard, smart, and happy.

 We’ll see you in the cloud!